akarpisz/Baby-Monitor/README.md

 Personally, I wanted to input the ip address and get the application, so i installed and configured nginx as a reverse proxy, automatically redirecting me to the app’s port.

-Nginx configuration could fill books upon books, but my configuration is basic.
-“Sudo apt install nginx”, the go to /etc/nginx/sites-available.
+Nginx configuration could fill books upon books, but my configuration is basic. “sudo apt install nginx”, the go to /etc/nginx/sites-available.
 I created a new file based on the default (sudo mv default whateveryounameit) and this is what it looks like:

 *be sure to change the local ip address to the static ip you’ve set (or your hostname, set by the avahi daemon.
 Usually, it's "pi.local" on the Raspberry Pi), and change the “root” to wherever you cloned the repo to*